Setting up an apprenticeship

 Eligibility

-Apprentices must meet the eligibility rules laid out in the Government’s Apprenticeship Funding Rules (go to the latest set of rules, and view the PDF for employers and check the eligibility section for details).
+Apprentices must meet the eligibility criteria in the Government’s Apprenticeship Funding Rules.
 This includes individuals having a valid and eligible residency status.

 Apprenticeships are available to anyone of any age who has finished compulsory education.
-If they don’t have a GCSE Maths and English at Grade C/4 or above they will need to achieve Functional Skills during the apprenticeship (see the how apprenticeships work page for details).
+If they don’t have a GCSE Maths and English at Grade C/4 or above they will need to achieve Functional Skills during the apprenticeship.
+See the Maths and English section on this page for details.

 If you are unsure if an individual would be eligible after reading through the rules, please email the Apprenticeships team at apprenticeships@leeds.ac.uk.